German FA in turmoil after embattled president steps down

 "President Fritz Keller has made a personal decision...that he is ready in principle to resign," the DFB said in a statement late Tuesday.

-The move came just two days ahead of the DFB's flagship annual event, the German Cup final, and a month before the European championships.
+The move came just two days ahead of the DFB's flagship annual event, the German Cup final at Berlin's Olympic Stadium, and a month before Euro 2020.

 Keller sparked outrage and calls for his resignation after likening DFB vice-president Rainer Koch to Roland Freisler, the infamous head of the Nazi party's court in the 1940s, during a meeting last month.

-Yet he is now set to step down next Monday, after facing a DFB tribunal to explain his comments.

-Far from settling what appeared to be bitter power struggle between Keller and Koch, the president's resignation appears to herald a mass clearout of the federation top brass.
+Far from settling what appeared to be bitter power struggle between Keller and Koch, the president's resignation appears to herald a mass clear out of the federation's top brass.

 In their statement on Tuesday, the DFB announced it was "laying the foundations for a new orientation".